rnajena/magnipore/README.md

                         Guppy model used for basecalling (default: None) --guppy_device GUPPY_DEVICE
-                        Use the GPU to basecall "cuda:0" to use the GPU with ID 0 (default: cuda:0) --path_to_first_basecalls FASTQ_DIR
+                        Use the GPU to basecall "cuda:0" to use the GPU with ID 0 (default: cuda:0) --path_to_first_basecalls FASTQ
-                        Path to existing basecalls and sequencing summary file for first sample.
-Basecalls must be in one single file with the name <first_sample_label>.fastq (default: None)
+                        Path to existing basecalls of first sample.
+Basecalls must be in one single file. (default: None) --path_to_sec_basecalls FASTQ
-  --path_to_sec_basecalls FASTQ_DIR
-                        Path to existing basecalls and sequencing summary file for second sample.
-Basecalls must be in one single file with the name <sec_sample_label>.fastq (default: None)
+                        Path to existing basecalls of second sample.
+Basecalls must be in one single file. (default: None) --path_to_first_sequencing_summary TXT
+                        Use, when sequencing summary is not next to your FASTQ file.
+Path to existing sequencing summary file of first sample. (default: None)
+  --path_to_sec_sequencing_summary TXT
+                        Use, when sequencing summary is not next to your FASTQ file.
+Path to existing sequencing summary file of second sample. (default: None)
   --calculate_data_density
                         Will calculate data density after building the models.
 Will increase runtime! (default: False) -t THREADS, --threads THREADS